Gerrishonngugi/Gerrishonngugi/README.md

 ### Hi there 👋
 # 💫 About Me:
 My name is Gerishon Ngugi.
 I am a junior software developer.
 I've always loved the tech space but I didn't get the chance to explore it on campus.
 Now that I have the chance, it's all systems go!🚀<br>I am currently working on an E-commerce website built with HTML, CSS, and Javascript.
 Looking to pivot towards React in due time.
-I'm looking to collaborate on matters web development.
+I'm looking to collaborate on matters of web development.
 It's a long journey and I can't do it alone, and neither can you.
 Let's help each other and grow together.

 ## 🌐 Socials: